smalfoy/Ali_Shadia_Portfolio/README.md

 npm install
 ```

 Finally, run `npm start` to run the Sass compiler.
-It will re-run every time you save a Sass file.
+The site will not show properly unless these steps are followed.